-All of our guests are welcomed like family into the unique, authentic realm that is El Karama Lodge.
-Our hope is that through adventure and experiences we can share the true value of this incredible wild space and inspire those who visit and those who work with us to continue enhancing the biodiversity of this region.
+All of our guests are welcomed like family.
+Our hope is that through all our safari experiences, we can share the true value of this incredible wild space and inspire all those who visit.

-Sustainability is the main foundation of our ethos: how to fit, seamlessly, into this environment with a limited footprint, how to make real impact where it’s needed the most and how to make it last.
+Sustainability is the main foundation of our ethos: how to fit, seamlessly, into this environment with a limited footprint, how to make real impact where it’s needed to people, wildlife and habitat.

-The lodge is owner–operated and was built and created by Kenyan Wildlife Sculptor Murray Grant and his wife Sophie who continue to live here with their two children and many other animals!
-All guests are hosted by a charming team of Kenyans, many of whom built the lodge and an experienced Manager who shares a strong connection to the region of Laikipia and to this family.
-We are passionate about stewardship and biodiversity and welcome every guest to rewild with us, reconnecting an ancient landscape gaining a deeper understanding of this incredible eco system.
+The lodge is owner–operated and was built by hand and created by Kenyan Wildlife Sculptor Murray Grant and his wife Sophie who continue to live here with their two children and many other animals!
+All guests are hosted by a charming and professional team of Kenyans, many of whom built the lodge.
+We are all passionate about stewardship and biodiversity and welcome every guest to 'rewild' with us, reconnecting to this ancient landscape and gaining a deeper understanding of this incredible eco system through adventure!

 Why is our lodge so special for families?